Sore mouth due to chemotherapy

 • role play with a dolly or teddy

-• play with the swabs, pretending to paint pictures inside the mouth
+• play with the swabs, pretending to paint pictures inside your child's mouth

 Acknowledgements

-All the fact sheets in the Childhood cancer section of this website have been written by health professionals who work in the field of paediatric oncology.
+All the information in the Childhood cancer section of this website has been written by health professionals who work in the field of paediatric oncology.
 They have been reviewed by the members of the National Child Cancer Network (NZ).
 Medical information is authorised by the National Child Cancer Network Clinical Leader.